monninja/Web1_Summer19/intro-to-html.md

 ### Check for understanding
 * Make another div tag with a different color background for other sections on your webpage.
 (Think about how your want to divide your content, we will work with layouts to move content where you want it later.
 * Add an attribute to your h1 tag to change the color of the font.
 Hint: "color:".
+Delete all other h tags and your comment on having to delete all other h tags.
 * Add more of your own content to your webpage
 * How does your document tree look like now?
 Sketch your current page.